BIO / STATEMENT / CV

 STATEMENT

-Encounters with animals—whether meeting a curious horse at a fence line, or locking eyes with a coyote before she disappears in the brush—have always grounded me in the moment.
-They grant me access to an internal stillness that I struggle to find even with meditation.
-And they do this effortlessly.
+Encounters with animals—whether approaching a curious horse at a fence line or locking eyes with a wild coyote—have always grounded me in the moment.
+They’ve granted me access to an internal stillness that I still struggle to find even with meditation.

 The Peace of Wild Things